uclagamelab/MeshCreator/README.txt

 - circle packing for cylinder colliders
 - deal with holes and islands
 	- holes in mesh via poly2tri
-- decimate mesh nicely - merging points, but clean
+- decimate mesh nicely - merging points improvement, but clean
 - more examples: ragdoll, multi-image characters, micro platformer?
 - runtime support, would be fucking amazing
 	- would need the thread library